CosmicPhoenix171/Books/Phoenix Rising Ch.1.md

 “As ready as I’ll ever be,” Stella replied, chuckling.
 “Let’s just hope I don’t embarrass myself in front of Professor Thompson again.”

 Before Emma could respond, the door burst open, and Lucas barreled in, laptop in hand.
-“Guys, you have to see this!
+“Guys, you have to see this\!
 I made a breakthrough in the program I’ve been working on—”

 His words were cut short as both girls shrieked in unison.
-“Lucas!
-Get out!” they yelled, grabbing pillows and anything within reach to throw at him.
+“Lucas\!
+Get out\!” they yelled, grabbing pillows and anything within reach to throw at him.

 Lucas, standing at 5'9" with his mop of tousled brown hair and hazel eyes wide with surprise, scrambled to cover his eyes.
 He had a wiry frame that suggested a mix of nerdy charm and hidden athleticism.
-“I swear I don’t see anything!” he exclaimed, almost dropping his laptop as he tried to cover his eyes and back out of the room quickly, narrowly avoiding a flying textbook.
+“I swear I don’t see anything\!” he exclaimed, almost dropping his laptop as he tried to cover his eyes and back out of the room quickly, narrowly avoiding a flying textbook.
 His T-shirt, adorned with a Windows 95 logo, flapped as he made his hasty retreat, clutching his laptop protectively.

 The door slammed shut behind him, leaving the girls in a mix of embarrassment and laughter.